-Having lived in the United States and the Nordic region, the author compares lifestyles and offers a way to incorporate more the Nordic ideas into our way of living.
+Having lived in the United States and the Nordic region, the author compares lifestyles and offers a way to incorporate more the Nordic secrets into our way of living.

-Best Hygge Books #15 – Lagom: Not Too Little, Not Too Much: The Swedish Art of Living a Balanced Happy Life by Niki Brantmark
+Hygge Books #15 Lagom: Not Too Little, Not Too Much: The Swedish Art of Living a Balanced Happy Life by Niki Brantmark

 If you’re looking to add balance to your life, look no further than this book.
-The author offers bite-sized actions on how to make subtle changes so you can make room for more happiness.
+The author offers practical steps on how to make subtle changes so you can make room for more happiness.

 You can’t go wrong with a cookbook that is filled with recipes such as Creme of White Beans & Celeriac with Chile Oil or Ridiculously Delicious Mud Cake with Homemade Nut Butter.

-Best Hygge Books #17 – Selina Lake Winter Living: An Inspirational Guide to Styling and Decorating Your Home for Winter by Selina Lake 160 pages
+Hygge Books #17 Selina Lake Winter Living: An Inspirational Guide to Styling and Decorating Your Home for Winter by Selina Lake

-Make your home cozy and comfortable all winter long with these inviting ideas.
+Make your feeling of home cozy and comfortable all winter long with these inviting ideas.
 Selina Lake is a stylist that brings her vintage romantic style to life on the pages.

-Best Hygge Books #18 – Fireside Feasts & Snow Day Treats: Indulgent Comfort Food Recipes for Winter Eating by Ryland Peters
+Cozy Books #18 Fireside Feasts & Snow Day Treats: Indulgent Comfort Food Recipes for Winter Eating by Ryland Peters

 You had me at Cider Fondue.
-There’s nothing more hygge than enjoying a delicious meal fireside with friends and family.
+There’s nothing more hygge than enjoying a delicious meal fireside and spending time with your closest friends and family.

 This book is an ideal companion for the winter months.
-The instructions for making the recipes are clear and the photographs showcase the amazing meal you’ll be making.
+The instructions for making the combination of recipes that are clear and the photographs showcase the amazing meal you’ll be making.